adriensieg/AI-Agents-McDonalds/README.md

 ## Personal Opinion Disclaimer
 The views and opinions expressed are **my own and do not reflect the official policy or position of my employer (McDonald's).**

+**Automating interactions with websites, especially those involving user accounts and transactions, can raise ethical and legal concerns.
+Always ensure that your automation activities comply with the terms of service of the website and relevant laws.
+Additionally, consider the ethical implications of automating tasks that interact with user data and privacy.**

+This project is provided solely for **illustrative purposes** to facilitate a deeper understanding of **agent-based systems**.
+It is intended strictly for **testing** and **educational use** only and shall not be employed for any commercial or production purposes.

 ## Why should we care about AI Agents?
 Isn't this just another tech buzz?

 Actually, no - this feels like a real turning point.